-- 5.1 This is not intended to be an exhaustive list but an illustrative guide as to the sort of behaviour or issue which could give rise to a safeguarding concern. - 5.1.1 Self-neglect this covers a wide range of behaviour: neglecting to care for one's personal hygiene, health or surroundings and includes behaviour such as hoarding.
-In (insert name of your sport) this could be a player whose appearance becomes unkempt, does not wear suitable sports kit and deterioration in hygiene. - 5.1.2 Modern Slavery encompasses slavery, human trafficking, forced labour and domestic servitude.
-Traffickers and slave masters use whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment.
-In (insert name of your sport) you may notice that a participant in a team has been missing from practice sessions and is not responding to reminders from team members or coaches. - 5.1.3 Domestic Abuse including psychological, physical, sexual, financial and emotional abuse.
+There are different types and patterns of abuse and neglect and different circumstances in which they may take place.
+The Care Act 2014 identifies the following as an illustrative guide and is not intended to be exhaustive list as to the sort of behaviour which could give rise to a safeguarding concern.

+Self-neglect - this covers a wide range of behaviour: neglecting to care for one's personal hygiene, health or surroundings and includes behaviour such as hoarding.

+Modern Slavery - encompasses slavery, human trafficking, forced labour and domestic servitude.
+Traffickers and slave masters use whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment

+Domestic Abuse and coercive control - including psychological, physical, sexual, financial and emotional abuse.
 It also includes so called 'honour' based violence.
+It can occur between any family members.

-Sport may notice a power imbalance between a participant and a family member.
-For example a participant with Downs syndrome may be looking quiet and withdrawn when their brother comes to collect them from sessions, in contrast to their personal assistant whom they greet with a smile. - 5.1.4 Discriminatory discrimination is abuse which centres on a difference or perceived difference particularly with respect to race, gender or disability or any of the protected characteristics of the Equality Act.
-This could be the harassing of a club member because they are or are perceived to be transgender - 5.1.5 Organisational Abuse including neglect and poor care practice within an institution or specific care setting such as a hospital or care home, for example, or in relation to care provided in one's own home.
+Discriminatory Abuse - discrimination is abuse which centres on a difference or perceived difference particularly with respect to race, gender or disability or any of the protected characteristics of the Equality Act.

+Organisational Abuse - including neglect and poor care practice within an institution or specific care setting such as a hospital or care home, for example, or in relation to care provided in one's own home.
 This may range from one off incidents to on-going ill-treatment.
 It can be through neglect or poor professional practice as a result of the structure, policies, processes and practices within an organisation.

-In (insert name of your sport), this could be training without a necessary break. - 5.1.6 Physical Abuse includes hitting, slapping, pushing, kicking, misuse of medication, restraint or inappropriate sanctions.This could be a coach intentionally striking an athlete. - 5.1.7 Sexual Abuse including rape, indecent exposure, sexual harassment, inappropriate looking or touching, sexual teasing or innuendo, sexual photography, subjection to pornography or witnessing sexual acts, indecent exposure and sexual assault or sexual acts to which the adult has not consented or was pressured into consenting.
+Physical Abuse - including hitting, slapping, pushing, kicking, misuse of medication, restraint or inappropriate sanctions.

+Sexual Abuse - including rape, indecent exposure, sexual harassment, inappropriate looking or touching, sexual teasing or innuendo, sexual photography, subjection to pornography or witnessing sexual acts, indecent exposure and sexual assault or sexual acts to which the adult has not consented or was pressured into consenting.
-This could be a fellow athlete who sends unwanted sexually explicit text messages to a learning disabled adult they are training alongside.

-- 5.1.8 Financial or Material Abuse including theft, fraud, internet scamming, coercion in relation to an adult's financial affairs or arrangements, including in connection with wills, property, inheritance or financial transactions, or the misuse or misappropriation of property, possessions or benefits.
-This could be someone taking equipment from an athlete with dementia. - 5.1.9 Neglect including ignoring medical or physical care needs, failure to provide access to appropriate health social care or educational services, the withholding of the necessities of life, such as medication, adequate nutrition and heating. - This could be a coach not ensuring athletes have access to water. - 5.1.10 Emotional or Psychological Abuse this includes threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, isolation or withdrawal from services or supportive networks.
-This could be an athlete threatening another athlete with physical harm and persistently blaming them for poor performance.
+Financial or Material Abuse - including theft, fraud, internet scamming, coercion in relation to an adult's financial affairs or arrangements, including in connection with wills, property, inheritance or financial transactions, or the misuse or misappropriation of property, possessions or benefits.

+Neglect - including ignoring medical or physical care needs, failure to provide access to appropriate health social care or educational services, the withholding of the necessities of life, such as medication, adequate nutrition and heating.

+Emotional or Psychological Abuse - this includes threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, isolation or withdrawal from services or supportive networks.

-5.2 Not included in the Care Act 2014 but also relevant:
+Not included in the Care Act 2014 but also relevant: